keithgroup/mbGDML/docs/source/training.rst

    Large length scale.

 There is no analytical way to determine the optimal ``sigma``.
-We have to just iteratively try values that minimizes the error during training.
+We have to iteratively try values that minimizes the error during training.
 How we do this in mbGDML will be discussed later.

 ``alphas``
 ----------

-Once we have the kernel Hessian we need the ``(n_train, n_atoms, 3)`` regression parameters.
+Once we have the kernel Hessian, we need the ``(n_train, n_atoms, 3)`` regression parameters.
 This is analytically determined using Cholesky factorization.
 First, we use :func:`scipy.linalg.cho_factor` to decompose the negative kernel matrix from :meth:`~mbgdml._gdml.train.GDMLTrain._assemble_kernel_mat` after we apply the regularization parameter ``lam``: ``K[np.diag_indices_from(K)] -= lam``.
 The negative of :func:`scipy.linalg.cho_solve` computes ``alphas`` where the targets are the atomic forces (scaled by their standard deviation).